 Advertisement

-China’s aviation boon, driven by C919 and Airbus plant, an opportunity South Korean firms ‘must pursue’
+China’s aviation boom, driven by C919 and Airbus plant, an opportunity South Korean firms ‘must pursue’

 • South Korea’s national trade and investment promotion agency says China is moving aviation parts supply chains from North America and Europe to neighbouring countries